-Section 5.
+Section 2.
 Pruning

-- (1) Maintenance Pruning - (a) Maintenance Pruning is permissible without a permit. - (b) Maintenance Pruning does not include Crown Reduction. - (2) Vista Pruning
+- (1) Maintenance Pruning - (a) Pruning trees for the health of the plant is permissible without a permit. - (b) Maintenance Pruning does not include Crown Reduction. - (2) Vista Pruning

 The two main techniques that are used when vista pruning are crown reduction and crown thinning.
+Vista pruning is permissible with a permit.

 - (a) Crown Reduction (reducing the height or spread of a tree) - 1.
 Crown Reduction (also known as drop-crotch pruning) may be used to enhance or maintain a view or to reduce the size of a tree that has grown too large for its permitted space.
-This procedure removes the end of a branch or top of the trunk by cutting back to a "crotch" created by a lateral (side) branch. - 2.
-Crown Reduction requires a permit. - 3.
+This procedure removes the end of a branch by cutting back to a "crotch" created by a lateral (side) branch. - 2.
 For permit approval, there must be a strong side branch along the main stem or trunk that can assume the terminal control over the tree.
-Portions of the tree above that point may be removed to reduce the height and spread of the tree. - 4.
-Topping is considered an inappropriate pruning technique and is not permitted.

-(b) Crown Thinning a tree may also be used to enhance or maintain a view.
+Portions of the tree above that point may be removed to reduce the height and spread of the tree. - 3.
+Topping is an inappropriate pruning technique and is not permitted. - (b) Crown Thinning a tree may also be used to enhance or maintain a view.
 The primary guideline for vista pruning by crown thinning is to provide the homeowner with "windows" that occur within the tree canopy.
-Crown Thinning does not require a permit.
+This is common when homeowners are looking to improve their views without losing curb appeal or privacy to their property.

-Section 6.
+Section 3.
 Tree Removal - Removal of Dead/Hazardous/Diseased Trees

 - (1) Removal of Dead/Hazardous/Diseased Trees is permissible with a permit.
-No application fee will be required. - (a) Hazardous trees shall include, but not be limited to, those that are within the footprint as defined herein. - (b) If tree(s) are dead, hazardous, or diseased, a permit for their removal will be issued by the City upon written request and verification by the City Code Enforcement Officer or his/her designee. - (c) If there is a disagreement regarding the validity of the tree(s) being dead, hazardous, or diseased, a statement from a certified arborist may be required. - (2) Emergency Removal - (a) In case of an emergency caused by a tree being in a hazardous or dangerous condition posing an immediate threat to person or property, such tree may be removed without a permit if notification of such an emergency is made to the Sky Valley Police Department prior to the removal.
+No application fee will be required. - (a) Hazardous trees shall include those that are within the footprint of any approved and permitted dwelling or commercial business plus that area 20 feet from the edges of the approved structure and 15 feet from driveways. - (b) If tree(s) are dead, hazardous, or diseased, a permit for their removal will be issued by the City upon written request and verification by the City Code Enforcement Officer or his/her designee. - (c) If there is a discrepancy regarding the validity of the tree(s) being dead, hazardous, or diseased, a statement from a certified arborist may be required. - (2) Emergency Removal - (a) In case of an emergency caused by a tree being in a hazardous or dangerous condition posing an immediate threat to person or property, such tree may be removed without a permit if notification of such an emergency is made to the Sky Valley Police Department prior to the removal.

-Section 7.
+Section 4.
 Tree Removal - Thinning of density

-- (1) Thinning trees is the removal of certain trees (including specimen trees) from a stand to regulate the number, quality, and distribution of the remaining trees.
+- (1) Thinning trees is the removal of certain trees from a stand to regulate the number, quality, and distribution of the remaining trees.
 Deliberate control of stand density by thinning can improve the vigor, growth rate and quality of the remaining trees.
 Thinning will also allow space for planting of suitable understory plants. - (2) Thinning by removal may be considered by evaluating size, species and the effect the intended removal will impact the area.
-Thinning by removal requires a tree cutting permit. - (3) No mitigation is required for approved thinning. - (4) No more than one half (1/2) of a stand density around any tree within the minimum spacing radius will be considered for removal within a two-year period. - (5) Spacing criteria to be considered in evaluating a tree removal permit application for thinning a stand density.

-DBH - Minimum spacing between trees of like or greater size
+Thinning by removal requires a tree cutting permit. - (3) No mitigation is required for approved thinning. - (4) No more than one half (1/2) of the stand density around any tree within the minimum spacing radius will be considered for removal. - (5) Spacing criteria to be considered in evaluating a tree removal permit application for thinning a stand density. - DBH Minimum spacing between trees of like or greater size